More about: Reina Sofia Museum in Madrid Tickets and Tours

 Buying tickets in advance and online is the best option.
 It is not unusual to find a queue of visitors several metres long in front of the stairs of the museum.
 Here are the best ways to visit the museum:

-It is not unusual to find a long queue at the doors of the museum formed by those who have not yet got their tickets to see the permanent collection or its temporary exhibitions and are waiting to go to the ticket office.
+It is not unusual to find a long queue at the doors of the museum formed by those who have not yet bought their tickets to see the permanent collection or temporary exhibitions and are waiting to go to the ticket office.

 Why I like this option: this is the cheapest option to visit the museum at your own pace.

-Recommended if... you want to visit the museum on a budget.
+Recommended if... you want to visit the museum on a shoestring budget.

-A guided visit to the Reina Sofía is worthwhile in any museum and certainly even more so in this one, as contemporary art has behind it a cultural context rich in nuances that are not perceived at first glance.
+A guided visit to the Reina Sofía is worthwhile in any museum and certainly even more so in this one, since contemporary art has a cultural context behind it that is rich in nuances that are not perceived at first glance.

 Why I like this option: visiting a museum with a specialised guide to help you contextualise everything you see seems essential to me, and the Reina Sofía Museum, with the amount of art it houses, could not be less.